Is Your SEO an Expert?

 Fairly confident about certain things

 Fairly confident about certain things – this to me is SEO in a nutshell: the algorithms and whims of the search engines are not public knowledge.
-We can do experiments, dig through analytics and our experience gives us hunches to act on but none of us actually know how the search engines work and at times we have to operate on the edge.
+We can do experiments, dig through analytics and our experience gives us hunches to act on but none of us actually knows how the search engines work and at times we have to operate on the edge.

 The good folks at SEOMoz are always keen to remind us that whilst experiments may indicate that X causes Y this correlation does not equal causation.
 However well the number of tweets may line up with the rank of a given page, that does not mean those tweets caused that page to rank and that’s an important fact to remember.

 As a gigging SEO, some clients may want to play safer than safe, others, despite frequent warnings may urge you towards more aggressive and risky tactics in the hunt for rankings.
 As an SEO consultant, all of this builds experience and lessons help construct a knowledge bank that we can call upon when presented with our latest problem.
 Much like how a great detective sees the criminals angle or a chess master just knows what the best move is an experienced SEO will often have a hunch and can then set out to back that up with a skillful analysis.